titanturtles/titanturtles.github.io/apply.md

 * Each class is UNIQUE, every class is very important for first year students!

 * Students are expected to participate in 80% of the team meetings.
+However, none of the meetings is mandatory.

 * Homework: expect 3 - 10 hours of homework every week